OlUwAtOmI06/OlUwAtOmI06.github.io/week1.md

 In my first week, I was introduced to python by Micheal Adeleke.
 I was also introduced to Machine Learning with SCIKIT-LEARN.
-I was able to bond with my team mates during the team building activity and we were asked to build a tall tower made of
+I was able to bond with my team mates during the team building activity and we were asked to build a tall tower made of Spaghetti, Mushmellows and Tape.

+Our Team  ALGO

 [Back](./)